Frequently Asked Questions about Canada’s Anti-Spam Legislation

 How can I obtain express consent?

-Consent can be obtained either in writing or orally.
+Express consent can be obtained in writing or orally.
 In either case, the onus is on the person who is sending the message to prove they have obtained consent to send the message.

 The CRTC has issued information bulletins to provide guidance and examples of recommended or best practices.
-Compliance and Enforcement Information Bulletin CRTC 2012-548, among other things, helps explain what information is to be included in a request for consent.
-The Bulletin also suggests some key considerations that may make tracking or recording consent easier, and therefore, may make it easier to prove consent.
-They are:
+Compliance and Enforcement Information Bulletin CRTC 2012-548, among other things, explains what information is to be included in a request for consent and provides considerations with respect to tracking or recording consent that may make it easier to prove consent, if required.
+Compliance and Enforcement Information Bulletin CRTC 2012-549 provides guidance related to acceptable forms of obtaining express consent.

-The examples provided in the information bulletin are not exhaustive.
-They are simply examples of recommended or best practices.
+The examples of recommended or best practices provided in the Bulletin are partial.
 They may not necessarily be appropriate in every situation.
 Compliance will be examined on a case-by-case basis in light of the specific circumstances of a given situation.

-Can I use pre-checked boxes in order to obtain express consent?
+Can I use pre-checked boxes to obtain express consent?

 For more information, please see Compliance and Enforcement Information Bulletin CRTC 2012-549 on the use of toggling to obtain express consent.

-How do I show that I have consent to send a commercial electronic message?
+How do I show that I have obtained consent to send a commercial electronic message?

-The onus is on the person who claims that they have consent to prove that they have such consent.
-Compliance and Enforcement Information Bulletin CRTC 2012-548 provides a few examples on how one can prove they have obtained express consent.
-Note that the examples provided are not exhaustive; they are simply practices that the Commission considers to be compliant with the legislation.
+The onus is on the person who claims that they have obtained consent to prove that they have such consent.
+Compliance and Enforcement Information Bulletin CRTC 2012-548 provides a few examples on how one can prove they have obtained express consent, such as maintaining records.
+Note that the examples provided are practices that the Commission considers to be compliant with the legislation.
 Other practices may satisfy legal requirements imposed by CASL.
 However, their adequacy will be evaluated on a case-by-case basis in light of the specific circumstances of a given situation.

 Do I need consent to send a commercial electronic message following a referral?

-There is an exception to the consent requirement for commercial electronic messages (CEMs) sent following a referral, if certain conditions are met.
-The referral must be made by an individual who has an existing business relationship, an existing non-business relationship, a family relationship or a personal relationship with the sender and the recipient of the CEM.
+There is an exception to the consent requirement for the first commercial electronic message (CEM) sent following a referral if certain conditions are met.
+The referral must be made by an individual who has an existing business relationship, an existing non-business relationship, a family relationship or a personal relationship with the sender and any of those relationships with the recipient of the CEM.
 Also, the full name of the individual who made the referral and a statement that the CEM is sent as a result of a referral must be in the CEM.
+Only one CEM may be sent without obtaining the consent of the recipient of the message.

 The CEM must still respect the other two requirements – it must contain the identification information and an unsubscribe mechanism.